SPECIAL EVENTS & Exhibits

 Cosmic Colors

-The Staerkel Planetarium offering sensory-friendly shows, which feature "lights up, sound down" and have a relaxed atmosphere where patrons can come, go, and move around as needed.
-In My Backyard and Cosmic Colors will be available with these settings in the afternoon on May 20.
+The Staerkel Planetarium offers sensory-friendly shows, which feature "lights up, sound down" and have a relaxed atmosphere where patrons can come, go, and move around as needed.

 Our sensory-friendly shows are great for guests with autism spectrum disorder, sensory sensitivities, or young children.
 All are welcome, even if you don't need sensory accommodations!